florian-lefebvre/astro-integration-kit/.changeset/gorgeous-nails-cry.md

 "astro-integration-kit": patch
 ---

-Simplify emitted declarations for dependent integrations.
+Simplifies emitted declarations for dependent integrations.

 Previously an integration using Astro Integration Kit and publishing to NPM with their type declarations would generate a type like this: